Commercial Photographer Zuzia Zawada

 I sometimes laugh that 95% of my work is emails, organizing and choosing the images and 5% of it is actual shooting.
 For Fashion, I outsource my images and collaborate with fantastic Retouchers whom I trust, yet still, a lot of my daily tasks are to do with inquiries, research, meetings and preparing for next shoots.

 Perhaps a reflector?
 It acts almost like a second light, fills in the shadows and gives a fabulous glow.

 Who would you like to work with most?

 I would love to photograph Sam Smith, as I love his music, he seems like such a passionate and vulnerable human being, a true Artist.
 In terms of the Photographer, I would like to assist Nick Knight, I would love to learn from him.
 His work has inspired me a lot, his imagery is out of this world, which I truly admire.

 Favorite photography book?

-I don’t think I have one favourite.
+I don’t think I have one favorite.
 I have books at home, such as Best of Vogue, Nick Knight’s collections, books on lighting or Fashion Photography.
-However I do not have one particular I come back to.
+However, I do not have one particular I come back to.
 I feel nowadays we are fed with thousands of images every day, together with fantastic interviews and tutorials.

 For more information about photographer Zuzia, please visit: Zuzia Zawada